 The Phat Diem Cathedral architect was Father Tran Luc, or as he was known, Father Six.
 In French, he was called Pere Six; in Vietnamese, he is known as Cu Sau.

-In the 1860s, Father Six was still in prison, but he was allowed to go to his hometown briefly.
-It was during that time that he took the opportunity to be able to be finally ordained a priest.
-He was released from prison in 1863 and was eventually put in charge of the Phat Diem parish.
+In the 1860s, Father Six was imprisoned but was granted a brief visit to his hometown.
+During that short time, he seized the opportunity to be ordained as a priest.
+He was released from prison in 1863 and eventually appointed to lead the Phat Diem parish.

-Father Six was skilled in architecture but excelled in politics, Chinese literature, and Vietnamese poetry.
-He composed prayers, catechisms, and educational lessons.
+Beyond his architectural skills, Father Six was a man of many talents.
+He was well-versed in politics, Chinese literature, and Vietnamese poetry.
+He also composed prayers, catechisms, and educational materials—further cementing his legacy as a thoughtful and influential leader.

 He was ahead of his time for a new type of evangelism called “inculturation.
 Inculturation is defined as: